- Last Updated on May 7, 2014

 How I got fired

 I got a written warning that said that if I don't change my behavior then they will fire me.
-Some of the reasons they said were due to my inability to follow the Korean teachers orders to sweep the floor, close the windows, etc. Which was true, I frequently didn't do what she said.
+Some of the reasons they said were due to my inability to follow the Korean teachers orders to sweep the floor, close the windows, etc. Which was true, I am not a maid and I frequently didn't do what she said.
 So then about a month later I got another letter that said I had been fired and had a month left to finish.
 This was at the end of the semester.
 Which seemed to be a pretty convenient time for them.

 Why they said I got fired